CaboozledPie/journal-me/README.md

 To run normally, navigate to the front-end branch and run: \
 `npm run build` \
 `npm run preview`
+\
+Then, open your browser and navigate to `http://localhost:5001`

 To run for testing, navigate to the front-end branch and run: \
 `npm run dev`